michael-borck/gradebot-guru/docs/roadmap.md

 #### Tasks:
 1. **Unit Testing:**
-   - Ensure all modules have comprehensive unit tests.
+   - ~~Ensure all modules have comprehensive unit tests.~~
-   - Achieve high code coverage.
+   - ~~Achieve high code coverage.~~

 2. **Integration Testing:**
-   - Implement integration tests to verify the end-to-end functionality.
+   - ~~Implement integration tests to verify the end-to-end functionality.~~
-   - Test the entire grading workflow with sample data.
+   - ~~Test the entire grading workflow with sample data.~~

 3. **User Acceptance Testing (UAT):**
    - Conduct UAT with a sample group of educators and students.
    - Collect feedback and make necessary improvements.

-## Phase 6: Beta Release and Feedback
+## Phase 6: Local LLM Support

-**Objective:** Release a beta version of the application to a broader audience for feedback and improvements.
+**Objective:** Implement support for local LLM providers to allow cost-effective testing and proof-of-concept validations.

 #### Tasks:
-1. **Beta Release:**
+1. **Local LLM Integration:**
+   - Update `llm_interface.factory` to handle local LLMs.
-   - Publish the beta version to PyPI.
+   - Create the `LocalLLM` class to interact with the Ollama server.
+   - Write unit tests for Local LLM support.

+2. **Configuration and CLI Enhancements:**
-   - Announce the beta release to potential users (e.g., educators, institutions).
+   - Expand the `config.json` to include more configurable parameters.

-2. **Feedback Collection:**
-   - Set up a feedback mechanism (e.g., GitHub issues, surveys).
-   - Collect and analyze user feedback.
-   - Identify common issues and feature requests.
+   - Add CLI commands for `/add`, `/exit`, `/model`, `/provider`, `/config`, etc.

-## Phase 7: Final Release and Post-Release Support
+## Phase 7: Critique and Moderation

-**Objective:** Release the final version of the application and provide ongoing support and improvements.
+**Objective:** Enhance the grading process by adding a critique and moderation step using a second LLM.

 #### Tasks:
+1. **Critique Functionality:**
+   - Implement a second LLM to critique the feedback from the first LLM and potentially update the grade.
+   - Write unit tests for critique functionality.

+## Phase 8: Multiple Submissions and Expert Markers

+**Objective:** Implement functionality to submit a submission multiple times and take the average of the grades.

+#### Tasks:
-1. **Final Release:**
+1. **Multiple Submissions:**
-   - Address issues and improvements identified during the beta phase.
+   - Update grading logic to handle multiple grading rounds.
+   - Allow configuration of multiple expert markers.
+   - Write unit tests for multiple submissions and expert markers.

+## Phase 9: Handle Multiple File Submissions

+**Objective:** Implement functionality to handle ZIP files and folders in the submissions directory.

+#### Tasks:
+1. **Multiple File Submissions:**
+   - Implement functionality to handle ZIP files.
-   - Publish the final version to PyPI.
+   - Implement functionality to handle folders.
-   - Update documentation and examples as needed.

-2. **Post-Release Support:**
-   - Monitor user feedback and issues.
-   - Provide regular updates and bug fixes.
+   - Write unit tests for multiple file submissions.

+## Phase 10: Develop GUI Interface

+**Objective:** Create a simple GUI with Tkinter that includes a JSON editor for configuration.

+#### Tasks:
+1. **GUI Development:**
+   - Create a simple GUI with Tkinter.
+   - Add buttons to run the CLI version.
+   - Implement basic file browsing functionality.
+   - Implement functionality to display grading results.

+## Phase 11: Additional Features and Refinements

+**Objective:** Add more output formats, customization options, and enhance the application.

+#### Tasks:
+1. **Additional Features:**
+   - Add more output formats (e.g., CSV, PDF).
+   - Allow customization of output fields and formats.
+   - Add custom prompts functionality.
-   - Plan for future enhancements and features based on user feedback.
+   - Write unit tests for new features and refinements.

 ## Future Enhancements